 Walking the Royal Mile to Edinburgh Castle

-Edinburgh is known for it’s Harry Potter-esque cobbled streets and towering grey buildings so exploring old town and the Royal Mile route is a must.
-Even with the help of Google Maps we managed to get lost in the Escher-like maze of bridges and underpasses, but even so there’s certainly worst ways to spend a day than getting lost in such a stunning city.
+Edinburgh is known for its Harry Potter-esque cobbled streets and towering grey buildings so exploring the old town and the Royal Mile route is a must.
+Even with the help of Google Maps, we managed to get lost in the Escher-like maze of bridges and underpasses, but even so, there are certainly worst ways to spend a day than getting lost in such a stunning city.
 We were able to take in sights such as Edinburgh Castle, Greyfriars Cemetery, Holyrood Park, The Scottish Parliament Building and stand outside the ‘birth place of Harry Potter’; Elephant House where J.K Rowling penned the beginnings of the popular novel series. (yeah, Potter Head alert!)

 Walk Up Calton Hill

 How many thousands of times have you seen this view on Instagram?
 Exactly!
 I wanted to capture one of Edinburgh’s most recognised panoramas with my own eyes.
 An easy walk from New Town and down Princes Street, Edinburgh’s main shopping promenade, Calton Hill gives you this Mary Poppins style view of the chimney pots and roofs across the city alongside a few of Edinburgh’s historical monuments.

 Whether you believe in the paranormal or refuse to think that there’s anything spooky about ectoplasm, taking a tour of Edinburgh after dark is a must.
 It has been said that this city is one of, if not the most haunted place in the UK, so if you’re going to catch a ghoul it’s going to be here.